JigneshRaval/simple-blog/src/pages/vue.js/vue.js-and-webpack-4-from-scratch,-part-1.md

 All this plus smaller bundle sizes and faster build times!

-Let’s try out a simple webpack build.
+Let's try out a simple webpack build.

 In the root of our project create a folder called build and add a file called webpack.config.dev.js.
 We will use this to configure a loader for our Vue single-file components.